Step by step guide: Testing without requirements little requirements

 It might be obvious, but it’s good to see what written documentation you have to go off for your testing

-3. Ask if this is a reliable source of truth or for other oracles
+3. Is there a reliable source of truth or other oracles?

 Is this actually what you can expect?
 Maybe it’s outdated or people have forgotten to update it?